ModDota/moddota.github.io/_articles/abilities/item-keyvalues.md

 ## Adding spell functionality

-Apart from this values specially related to items, you can add **_everything_** that could be part of a datadriven ability, for example:
+Apart from these values specially related to items, you can add **_everything_** that could be part of a datadriven ability, for example:

 ```
 "AbilityBehavior" "DOTA_ABILITY_BEHAVIOR_PASSIVE"